See our main article about how to make a motorized skylight shade

 What we did is remove the locking mechanism so that it is still spring loaded, but doesn't lock any more.
 So, when the motor pulls it out, the material is kept under tension and you can increase that tension by pre-loading it with a few turns before you attach it to the motor.

-We thought we would have problems with sag, but we were pleasantly surprised to see that there was almost none.
+We thought we would have problems with sag, and there was some.
+It's probably ok for small shades.
 In the video when you see it pulling the blind out horizontally, that frame holds the vinyl material only 1/2" or so off the floor, yet it does not touch.
-Pretty good!
+But we did find that the spring weakens over time, causing more sag as it gets older.

 Question: Can your motors be used to make a motorized skylight open and close to let the air in and out?
 Could the tubular motors be used to open and close ordinary windows?